shineishukla/Temperature-converter/README.md

 # Temperature Converter
 The Temperature Converter is a simple web application that allows users to convert temperatures between Celsius and Fahrenheit units.
-This project was developed using HTML, CSS, and JavaScript and is designed to provide a user-friendly interface for quick and accurate temperature conversions.
+This project is developed using HTML, CSS, and JavaScript and is designed to provide a user-friendly interface for quick and accurate temperature conversions.

 ## Features
 - Convert Celsius to Fahrenheit: Enter a temperature in Celsius, click the "Convert to Fahrenheit" button, and the corresponding Fahrenheit temperature will be displayed instantly.